siddhantbajaj1/Whippersnapper_p4benchmark_with_p4-version16_Compatibility/README.md

-# Whispersnapper_p4benchmark_with_p4-version-16_compatibility
+# Whippersnapper_p4benchmark_with_p4-version-16_compatibility
-This repository contains modifications done to the Whispersnapper P4 benchmark so as to generate P4 Version-16 codes which can help in the evaluation of the "PARSING FEATURE" of a P4 compiler.
+This repository contains modifications done to the Whippersnapper P4 benchmark so as to generate P4 Version-16 codes which can help in the evaluation of the "PARSING FEATURE" of a P4 compiler.

 # INTRODUCTION
 P4 is a programming language designed to allow programming of packet forwarding planes.
 In contrast to a general purpose language such as C or Python, P4 is a domain-specific language with a number of constructs optimized around network data forwarding.
 P4 is an open-source, permissively licensed language and is maintained by a non-profit organization called the P4 Language Consortium.
 The language was originally described in a SIGCOMM CCR paper in 2014 titled “Programming Protocol-Independent Packet Processors”.

-# Whispersnapper
+# Whippersnapper
 As P4 and its associated compilers move beyond relative immaturity, there is a need for common evaluation criteria.
-Overall, whispersnapper has the following functionality:
+Overall, whippersnapper has the following functionality:

 • It identifies key language features, metrics, and parameters for evaluating P4 programs.